nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-hexadecimal/index.md

 | 14        | 🐘             |
 | 15        | 🦊             |

-The symbol doesn't matter, as long as we all agree on what the value that it represents.
-It's too late for us to change Hexadecimal and I doubt Emojidecimal is going to gain any traction. 😦
+The symbol doesn't matter, as long as we all agree on the value that it represents.
+Do you think Emojidecimal will gain traction? 🤔

 Let's convert `2047` to hexadecimal.
+The first step is to get the remainder of our dividend and divisor.

 ```
 2048 % 16 = 15
-2048 / 16 = 127
 ```

 Our remainder is `15`, but we are no longer using base-10, so we can't add this value to our hexadecimal string.
 If we use the table we created above, we can see that `15` maps to `F`, so we start building our hexadecimal string with it, giving us: